-Mr. Peter Eguasa JP Director Chairman

-Chief David Edebiri OON Director Member

-Mr. Sven Claeys Director Member
+Mr. Peter Eguasa JP Non-Executive Director Chairman Chief David Edebiri, OON Non-Executive Director Member Mr. Sven Claeys Non-Executive Director Member Mrs. Vivien Shobo Independent Director Member Mr. Philippe Fabri Non-Executive Director Member

-The Risk Management Committee is charged with the responsibility for acknowledging and identifying risk in the workplace and in the operating environment, evaluating and prioritizing such risks that may arise and advising the company on how to avoid, modify and manage all of the risks the Company may encounter.
+The Risk Management Committee is charged with the responsibility for acknowledging and identifying risk in the workplace and in the operating environment, evaluating and prioritizing such risks that may arise and advising the Company on how to avoid, modify and manage all risks the Company may encounter.
 During the year, the Committee was chaired by Mr. P.A.E.
-Eguasa with two other non-executive Directors as members.
-The Committee met three times in 2021.
+Eguasa with three other Directors as members.
+The Committee met three times in 2022.